$0 Maine Foster Care Quick-Start Checklist

 What kind of well water test do I need for Maine foster care licensing?

 You need a certified laboratory analysis covering coliform bacteria, nitrates/nitrites, arsenic, uranium, fluoride, and lead — not a basic bacteria home test kit.
-Order through a Maine-certified lab (Maine's Division of Environmental and Community Health has a certified lab list), follow the collection instructions carefully to avoid contamination, and budget approximately two weeks for results.
+Order through a Maine-certified lab (Maine's Division of Health Engineering has a certified lab list), follow the collection instructions carefully to avoid contamination, and ask the lab about turnaround so you allow time for results.

 What's the minimum window size for a foster care bedroom in Maine?